2015 to present

 The main focus of my consultancy is research, evaluation, consultation and organisational planning.
 Among my current and recent clients are Tate, Arts Council England, Bletchley Park and Compton Verney.
 I often work with associates to bring together the right set of skills for the job.

-As director of this this web-based brokerage service for UK artists and makers, I led the re-brand and capital rebuild of the site, introduced new media-rich editorial content, established a film-making service and put in place a national programme of roadshows, seminars and mentoring for artists, curators and writers.
+As director of this web-based brokerage service for UK artists and makers, I led the re-brand and capital rebuild of the site, introduced new media-rich editorial content, established a film-making service and put in place a national programme of roadshows, seminars and mentoring for artists, curators and writers.

 Tate, Contemporary Art Society, CapeUK, Creative Partnerships, MLA, engage and the North West Museums Hub were just some of the organisations I worked with.
 Highlights included programming the 2008 Engage International Conference on gallery education and a £200K Nesta-funded arts and science project in schools in Leeds and Manchester for CapeUK.
 For HLF, I monitored such projects as the Brunel 200 celebrations in the South West, North Ronaldsay Lighthouse and the Sainsbury Centre's Culture of the Countryside.